percona/percona-xtradb-cluster/doc/source/install/apt.rst

       $ sudo service mysql stop

-   .. note:: All Debian-based distributions start services
+   .. note:: All Debian-based distributions start the services
       as soon as the corresponding package is installed.
-      Before starting a |PXC| node, it needs to be properly configured.
+      Before starting a |PXC| node, it must be properly configured.
       For more information, see :ref:`configure`.

 Next Steps